-I. Employee Retirement System
+G. Employee Retirement System

 Qualified employees are covered under multiple-employer defined benefit pension plans by agencies of the State of California.
-Certificated employees are members of the California State Teachers' Retirement System (CalSTRS) and classified employees are members of the California Public Employees' Retirement System (CalPERS).
+Certificated employees are members of the California State Teachers' Retirement System (CalSTRS).
 The risks of participating in these multi-employer plans are different from single-employer plans in the following aspects: